wso2/docs-is/en/docs/guides/identity-lifecycles/enable-verification-for-updated-mobile-number.md

 When a user updates their mobile number in the user profile, an SMS OTP is sent to the new mobile number.
 Until the new mobile number is successfully verified, the existing mobile number of the user will not be overridden.

-!!! note
+!!! warning "Important"
     -   This feature can be invoked via a PUT/PATCH request to the SCIM 2.0 /Users endpoint or /Me endpoint.
-    -   The verification on update capability is **only** supported for the http://wso2.org/claims/mobile claim.
+    -   The verification on update capability is **only** supported for the `http://wso2.org/claims/mobile` claim.
     -   An SMS OTP verification is not triggered if the mobile number to be updated is the same as the previously verified mobile number of the user.
-    -   Sending the SMS OTP verification is skipped when updating the mobile number as long as the `verifyMobile` claim is not set to true.
+    -   Sending the SMS OTP verification is skipped in the following instances:
+        1. The `verifyMobile` claim is not set to true in the SCIM 2.0 request.
+        2. The claim update is invoked by a user other than the claim owner.
     -   This feature only manages the verification flow internally.
 External verification capability is not offered.

 ---